Submissions open from 2025-02-23 16:00:00 to 2025-05-01 03:59:00

 You'll find a few games from me (Chance / Narrative Alchemy) in the submissions: The Monster's Last Request (educational), The Gates Are Open (spiritual / religious), Otherlings (serious), and Got Your Number (recreational).
 They are here as examples only, and are not eligible for any awards.

 (While I do occasionally practice pastoral counseling, it does not require licensure in the state of Pennsylvania, if you're already clergy.
-This means I'm not qualified to label any games as "therapeutic", without design and playtesting assistance from a licensed diagnostic professional.)
+This means I'm not qualified to label any games as "therapeutic", without design and playtesting assistance from a licensed counselor or psychologist.)

 Rules:

-1. Multiple submissions are fine, but I'm just one person, so I'll only be judging one submission.
+1. Multiple submissions are fine, but I'm just one person, so I'll only be judging one submission per person.
 Please clearly mark the one you'd like me to judge.

 1a.
 I will do my very best to give at least a one-paragraph review of each game submitted, whether it was judged for the awards or not.
 This will depend on how many total submissions there are, though.